REDUCETARIAN - Eat Less Meat

 If you are unsure whether the Fellowship would be a good match for your career goals, we encourage you to register for an information session.

 We are committed to ensuring that our application process is as accessible as possible.
-If you believe you may require accommodations of any kind in order to apply for the Fellowship, please reach out to Sofia at sofia@reducetarian.org.
+If you believe you may require accommodations of any kind in order to apply for the Fellowship, please reach out to Peri at peri@reducetarian.org.

 “It has been eye opening to learn how farm workers are exploited and victimized by the industry.
 Hearing Craig Watts' success story during this session gave me hope that change is possible.”